wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ### Publishing

-If you publish any `*.st.css` in your package, you should also publish the `.d.ts` and `.d.ts.map` files alongside them.
-This will result in a better experience for users consuming your project.
+If you publish any `*.st.css` files in your package, you should also publish the `.d.ts` and `.d.ts.map` files alongside them.
+This practice leads to a better experience for users consuming your project.

 ```sh
 stc --outDir="dist" --stcss --dts --dtsSourceMap